 Charles J. Shields, a former teacher, has been a reporter for public radio, a journalist, and the author of non-fiction books for young people.
 Some of these include Mohandas K. Gandhi, Roald Dahl, and Amy Tan.
 In 2006, Shields published the first full-length biography of Harper Lee, titled Mockingbird: A Portrait of Harper Lee.

 Novelist Curtis Sittenfeld is a graduate of Stanford University and the Iowa Writers' Workshop.
 Her writing has appeared in The New York Times, The Washington Post, and The Atlantic Monthly.
 She was the 2002-2003 writer-in-residence at St. Albans School in Washington, DC.
 Sittenfeld's first novel, Prep (2005) was a national best-seller.
-Other novels include The Man of My Dreams (2006) and American Wife (2008).
+Other novels include The Man of My Dreams (2006), American Wife (2008), and Sisterland (2013).

 Born in Carrollton, Mississippi, Elizabeth Spencer has published several novels and short-story collections, a work of non-fiction, and a play.
 With a Guggenheim Fellowship in 1953, she planned to live in Italy for one year, but stayed for five.
 Her most famous work set in Italy, the novella The Light in the Piazza (1960), was written in Montreal, where she lived for 28 years.